 If you haven’t yet filed for benefits, it’s equally important to preserve all related documents.
 That way, if you are a victim, you’ll have an easier time proving you haven’t received your benefits.

 The effects of the Equifax data breach are staggering.
 With the proper precautionary steps, though, you can minimize its impact and keep yourself and your money safe.

-Your Turn: Have you taken any measures towards protecting your credit after the Equifax data breach?
+Your Turn: Have you taken any measures toward protecting your credit after the Equifax data breach?
 Share the steps you’ve taken with us in the comments.

 Like what you read?
 Join our e-mail list!